 In January 1999, Mr Untermeyer was appointed chairman of the Texas State Board of Education by then-Governor George W. Bush and served as chairman through the end of the Bush governorship.
 The Board has sole constitutional authority over the Texas Permanent School Fund, a public fund then valued at $22 billion.
 Having been elected in 2000 without opposition to a full term with over 330,000 votes, he remained a member of the Board until the completion of this term in January 2003.

-Ambassador Untermeyer is chairma of the board of the St Luke's Episcopal Health Charities and a member of the Texas Ethics Commission, the Council on Foreign Relations, and Harris County Precinct 1 Street Olympics.
+Ambassador Untermeyer is a member of the Texas Ethics Commission, the Council on Foreign Relations, and the board of the Episcopal Health Foundation.

 Ambassador Untermeyer is married to the former Diana Cumming Kendrick of Sheridan, Wyoming.
 They met in the White House the first week of the Bush Administration when she was executive assistant to Boyden Gray, counsel to President Bush.
 They have a daughter, Ellyson, born in Houston in September 1993.

 Language skills: Conversational and reading fluency in Spanish and French.